tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 and by limiting the ability to correlate client IP addresses with query contents.
 Specifically, the goal for client queries is to achieve the following properties:

-- Eavesdroppers on the local network or elsewhere on the path will not be able to read the names being queried by the client or the answers being returned by the resolver.
+1. Eavesdroppers on the local network or elsewhere on the path can not learn the names being queried by the client or the answers being returned by the resolver.

-- Only an authoritative DNS resolver that is associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
+2. Only an authoritative DNS resolver that is associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
+For example, a resolver owned and operated by the same provider which hosts example.com may link queries for example.com to specific clients (by their IP address), since they ultimately have this capability when clients subsequently open secure (e.g., TLS) connections to an address to which example.com resolves.

-- Clients will be able to comply with policies required by VPNs and local networks that are authoritative for private domains.
+3. Clients will be able to comply with policies required by VPNs and local networks that are authoritative for private domains.

-The algorithm for determining how to resolve a given name in a manner that satisfies these properties is described in {{resolution-algorithm}}.
+An algorithm for determining how to resolve a given name in a manner that satisfies these properties is described in {{resolution-algorithm}}.
+Note: this algorithm does not prevent adversarial resolvers from redirecting targeted clients to addresses of its choosing via unsigned DNS answers.
+Privacy-Sensitive Connections concerned about this attack SHOULD conceal their IP address via a TLS- or HTTP-layer proxy or some other tunneling mechanism.

 ## Discovering Authoritative DoH Servers {#authoritative-discovery}